Battle of Brega–Ajdabiya road: New rebel offensive

 On 9 July, government troops destroyed the petro-chemical plant in Brega, according to a Libyan rebel's spokesman.

 On 14 July, the rebels attacked Brega once again, this time armed with refurbished and repaired T-72 tanks and armoured personnel carriers as well some armed technical trucks.
 By the next day, the rebels themselves confirmed that their attack had failed and that they had fallen back to their previous positions where battles with loyalist forces continued on three fronts.
 Late on the second day of the fighting, rebel forces on a recon mission breached Brega, but pulled back to prepare for a fresh offensive the next day.

 On 16 July, according to some reports, rebel forces managed to enter Brega's outskirts but encountered heavy government shelling and multiple land mines.
 They were moving slowly because of hundreds of land mines.
 They were also slowed due to defensive trenches around the city that had been filled with flammable chemicals by retreating loyalist troops.
 Government troops had mostly pulled back into the town from its outskirts and left the booby-trapped trenches behind.
 Most opposition troops were reportedly still 20 km east of Brega by the end of the third day.

 On 17 July, heavy street-to-street fighting in residential areas of Brega started.

 On 18 July, rebels announced that the main bulk of loyalist forces had retreated to Ra's Lanuf while the main group of rebel forces were already behind Brega and were heading towards Bashr and Ugayla.
 The rest of rebel forces started cleaning up mines and pockets of loyalists in Brega.

 On 19 July, following a fierce loyalist counter-attack that left 110 rebels dead or wounded, opposition forces withdrew east from Brega.

 By the end of July, the city was still in control of the Gaddafi army and the rebels effort to take Brega had stalled.
 They were reported to be 20 km away from Brega and the battle was back to the Brega-Ajdabiya road.

 On 31 July, rebels said that they were planning a new offensive on Brega, which was still held and defended by 3,000 well-armed loyalists.

-On 5 August, the rebels claimed to had captured a hill overlooking part of the town.
+On 5 August, the rebels claimed to have captured a hill overlooking part of the town.

 On 9 August, the rebels launched a second attempt to take the town.
 According to rebel commander Faraj Moftah, rebel fighters were able to penetrate the residential area once again.
 By the evening of 11 August, a National Liberation Army spokesman in Benghazi announced that the New Brega residential district was captured.
 A few hours later, in a telephone call with the Associated Press correspondent, rebel commander Mohammed al-Rijali announced from Ajdabiya that Brega had fallen under opposition control.
 These claims could not be immediately verified.